thosgood/this-weeks-finds/markdown/201-250/week227.md

 had soaked into the rocks.
 This is appropriate, since Mars is the god of war!

-An anonymous correspondent had this to say about the "homotopy λ calculus":
+An anonymous correspondent had this to say about the "homotopy $\lambda$ calculus":

 > Several years ago, Kontsevich explained to me an idea he had about